nablarch/nablarch-document/en/examples/11/index.rst

 Combined test
 ~~~~~~~~~~~~~~~~

-It can be used as a pseudo counterpart system for inter-system communication during application integration test.
+It can be used as a pseudo counterpart system for inter-system communication confirmation during application integration test.
 By using the simulator to set the data to be used as the request message/response message, the test using the scenario can be performed.

 While testing using scenarios is possible in a subfunction unit test,